 Afterward, the road will twist even more through 11 hairpin bends as you climb up Stigrøra which is 858 meters above sea level.

 TIP: Make sure to stop by the Eagle’s Bend or Ørnesvingen viewpoint before reaching the town of Geiranger.
 It’s hard to miss while driving because not only is it very visible but it’s also almost always filled with people.

 ◘◘ Explore Geiranger and do some hikes

 Geirangerfjord is a true beauty — hence, it comes as no surprise that it is a UNESCO-protected area in Norway.
-And so, with its majestic mountain peaks, waterfalls and landscapes, there surely are tons of sightseeing trips that you can do here.
-But since our time was short, we can only do so much other than exploring the village center itself.
+And so, with its majestic mountain peaks, waterfalls, and landscapes, there surely are tons of sightseeing trips that you can do here.
+But since our time was short, I can only do so much other than explore the village center itself.
 So if you have the time, I highly suggest that you make your way to viewing the “Seven Sisters” waterfall aside from doing some other hikes.

 This day will mostly involve driving through more of Norway’s National Tourist Routes (with stunning stops and viewpoints along the way).
 So make sure you pack enough snacks and food!
 Don’t forget to arm yourself with a killer music playlist too.